 The Respondent is a:

 (Check the applicable box)

-\Box Corporation
+☐ Corporation

-□ Limited Liability Corporation
+☐ Limited Liability Corporation

-□ Joint Venture
+☐ Joint Venture

-\Box S Corporation
+☐ S Corporation

+☐ Partnership

-- □ Partnership - □ Sole Proprietorship
+☐ Sole Proprietorship

+DUNS #:

-DUNS #: SAM #:
+SAM #:

-Is the Respondent an entity owned by a parent or holding company?
+Is the Respondent an entity owned by a parent or hold ing company? ☐ Yes ☐ No

-Yes No

-If YES, the name of the parent or holding company is:
+If YES, the name of the parent or holding com pany is:

-Complete the information below for the Respondent, any Respondent-Guarantor(s), and any other entities or individuals that will provide financial or management support to the Management Company under the Agreement.
+Complete the information below for the Respondent, a entities or individuals that will provide financial or mar under the Agreement.

 Name of the Entity and Trade Name, if any

 Address

 Telephone Number

 Email Address

 Contact Person

 Title

 Tax ID #

 State of Formation

 Date of Formation

-Ownership (Names and Addresses of Owners; include percentage of ownership interest)
+Ownership (Names and Addresses of Owners;

+include percentage of ownership interest)